 Instructions

-Use your hands to open the artichoke hearts and scoop out and discard the inner beard.
+2. Use your hands to open the artichokes' hearts and scoop out and discard the inner beard.

-Grind the breadcrumbs together with the parsley, mint, garlic, and a pinch of salt.
-Add the olive oil - and the liquor, if using - and mix.
+4. Trite the breadcrumbs together with the mint, garlic, and a pinch of salt.

-Place them in a medium pot upside down.
-Pour enough water to cover half of the artichokes' heads.
-Sprinkle with 1-2 pinches of salt, and add the remaining mixture.
+6. Place them in a medium pot upside down.
+Add the cut stems and pour enough water to cover half of their heads.
+Add two tablespoons of olive oil and sprinkle with a pinch of salt and the eventual remaining mixture.

-Cover and cook over medium heat for 20-25 minutes (use a skewer to check if the inside is tender).
+7. Cover and cook over medium heat for twenty to twenty-five minutes.
+Use a skewer or a fork to check if the inside is fork-tender.

 Recipe Notes